Capirotada: History

-Capirotada originated from a 15th-century Spanish dish that was heavily influenced by Moorish cuisine.
-Capirotada, like bread pudding, was seen as a way to make use of otherwise ruined, stale bread.
+Folk History

 Legend holds that the dish, formally known as capirotada de vigilia, was created in order to use leftovers before Lent began.
 The word "capirotada" comes from the Spanish word "capirote", which refers to the tall, conical hat in a religious context.

 The dish traveled to the New World along with Spanish conquistadores, who spread both the Catholic religion and Spanish culture to the indigenous peoples.
 In post-conquest Mexico, indigenous peoples like the Aztecs used anise tea to soften stale bread and moisten dry meat, both of which were common problems on Spanish ships making the voyage across the Atlantic.
 Previously a more savory dish, capirotada progressively became sweeter after New World ingredients and indigenous traditions were combined with the existing Spanish version, leading to a large increase in the varieties of capirotada.

 Despite originally being consumed before Lent, capirotada is now consumed during Lent, especially during Holy Week and on Good Friday.

-Religious importance

-The ingredients are largely the same as those used during the 1640s to make breads and cakes.
-These ingredients and recipes have been recorded by the Holy Office of the Inquisition and saved to this day in the archives.
-The bread represents the Body of Christ, the syrup is his blood, the cloves are the nails of the cross, and the whole cinnamon sticks are the wood of the cross.
+Recently, it has been given a spiritual meaning in relation to the passion of Christ and the Lenten season, thus, for many people, the bread represents the Body of Christ, the syrup is his blood, the cloves are the nails of the cross, and the whole cinnamon sticks are the wood of the cross.
 The melted cheese stands for the Holy Shroud.